elephantscale/es-training-new/scala/slides/Scala-Intro.md

     - Byte code is portable across platforms (write-once-run-anywhere)
     - JVM can manage memory automatically
     - JVM is one of the best run-times, evolved over the years of research and experiment
+    - Sports really good optimizers like Just in Time (JIT) compilers

 ---